 Christian Ernsten (C.)

-Christian Ernsten is Assistant Professor in Cultural History in the Department of History of the Faculty of Arts and Social Sciences at Maastricht University.
+Christian Ernsten is Assistant Professor in Heritage Studies in the Department of History of the Faculty of Arts and Social Sciences at Maastricht University.
 He is affiliated with the Maastricht Centre for Arts and Culture, Conservation, and Heritage (MACCH).

 Professional career history

 Before joining Maastricht University, Christian Ernsten worked as lecturer in Cultural Heritage and Museology at the Reinwardt Academy of the Amsterdam University of Arts.